 Meanwhile, further west, children are being kidnapped by the White Bone Spirit and never seen again.
 Except she’s not really doing the kidnapping; the king is, and he’s using the blood of the children, held in small cages, to stave off a crippling disease.
 Not that the White Bone Spirit is all good, mind you.
 She still kills humans to stay young.
 She also tries to trap Sanzang so she can eat him.
-Gong Li, by the way, is great in the role: all whispery, sexy insinuation.
+Gong Li is great in the role: all whispery, sexy insinuation.
 When she moves through the air, her long dark dress billows behind her as if they were steps she had taken.
 They’re like building blocks that then go poof.
 It’s a great effect—eclipsed only by Gong Li herself, who, at 50, looks 20 years younger.
-A steady diet of devout monks maybe?
+A steady diet of devout monks perhaps?

 The chief conflict throughout the journey is the Monkey King’s ability to see danger and kill it, and Sanzang’s inability to see the same danger and his constant admonition against killing.

-So is Sanzang devout here or naïve?
+So is Sanzang devout or naïve?
 Or both?
 And will the way he punishes the Monkey King (constricting a gold band around his head via Buddhist chants) cause the Monkey King to rebel against him?
 Also, how do you end the story if not by killing the villain?

 Actually, that’s my favorite thing about “The Monkey King 2.”

 Except the movie actually lives up to the precepts of its protagonist.
 Instead of revenge and killing, we get forgiveness and sacrifice.
-Sanzang, knowing he will be reincarnated, sacrifices himself so that the White Bone Spirit, who was once human, can be reincarnated, too; so her spirit can live on.
+Sanzang, our hero, knowing he will be reincarnated, sacrifices himself so that the White Bone Spirit, who was once human, can be reincarnated, too; so her spirit can live on.
 Sanzang’s physical body turns to stone, and in the end it’s carried on the back of the Monkey King, who, with Bajie and Wujing, continue the journey.

 How cool is that?